 Our breakfast next morning at Wildflower Bread Company at Pinion Pointe was very good.
 The variety, taste all on point.
 While driving back from Grand Canyon, we made a brief stop at Chipotle in the same marketplace, good food and perhaps the best view that any Chipotle restaurant could have in the USA.

 If I had to do this trip all over again, what I would do differently is stay for 2 nights in Sedona instead of the one night that we could fit in our Arizona itinerary.
 There are enough activities to do for 2 days in Sedona – hike, bike and see the red sandstone mountains that are visible from every spot in this small town.
+Even the 1.5 day we spent in this beautiful area was an unexpected bonus in our 2-weeks USA West Coast Itinerary.

 You should budget for even more time if you want a spend a day or two exploring the Oak Creek Canyon nearby – go to Slide Rock, a popular water recreation spot in the summer or follow the many trails in this densely forested Canyon.
 Sedona offers many stunning moderate to difficult hikes, both on mountain bikes and on foot.